TheWatcher/twscript/docs/TWTrapSetSpeed.md

 then you can set `TWTrapSetSpeedSpeed=[intensity]` to make the script use the intensity value of the stimulus as the speed to set.
-Note that, if you use `TWTrapSetSpeedSpeed=[intensity]` but the script's activation message *is not* a stimulus message, the script will print an error message to the monolog and use the default speed of 0.
+Note that, if you use `TWTrapSetSpeedSpeed=[intensity]` but the script's activation message *is not* a stimulus message, the behaviour of the script is undefined (ie: you *do not want to do that*!)

 ### Parameter: `TWTrapSetSpeedWatchQVar`
 - Type: `boolean`